Higher Education Sector Architecture (HOSA)

 More and more shared facilities

 Educational and research institutions currently already use a number of shared facilities.
-As institutions increasingly cooperate, we expect to see more and more of these shared facilities.
-Developments from the Acceleration Plan for Education Innovation with ICT, as well as developments from UNL and VH, will accelerate this.
+As institutions increasingly cooperate, we expect to see more and more of these common facilities.
+Developments from the Acceleration Plan for Education Innovation with IT, as well as developments from UNL and VH, will accelerate this.

 Better facilities with clear coherence through HOSA